stephenverderame/cpp_book/src/concurrency/threads.md

 ### JThread

-C++20 adds a jthread class, which joins on destruction.
+C++20 adds a jthread class, which joins on destruction ("joining thread").
 It also allows the thread to be interrupted via a `stop_token`.
 I will say no more, but show a code sample from cppreference.
 ```C++
 using namespace std::chrono_literals;